AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aem-forms-modules.md

 With the [!DNL Adobe Experience Manager Forms] connector for [!DNL Adobe Workfront Fusion], you can start a scenario based on events in your [!DNL Adobe Experience Manager Forms] account by creating a webhook.

-You can use this webhook within [!DNL Adobe Experience Manager Forms] to
+You can configure a form within [!DNL Adobe Experience Manager Forms] to send form submissions to this webhook.

 ## Access requirements